henrypham1470/DSC680/Projects/Predicting NVIDIA Stock Performance/readme.md

-# Predicting NVIDIA stock performance based on key financial and technology indicators.
+# Predicting NVIDIA Stock Performance based on Key Financial and Technology Indicators.
 This project embarks on a journey to predict NVIDIA stock performance using cutting-edge machine learning techniques and by leveraging essential economic indicators.
 I will also consider the performance of key players in the tech industry, such as Intel and AMD, to gain a holistic view of the market dynamics.
 By analyzing historical data and identifying correlations between these variables, the goal is to provide valuable insights to investors, financial analysts, traders, and stakeholders.

 # Required Libraries: